noble-antwi/aws_projects/Three_Tier_WebApplication/README.md

-## Database Deployment
+## PART 2: DATABASE DEPLOYMENT

 In the RDS Dashboard, the first thing to be done is the creation of the DB subnet group.

 ![DB Subnet](media/021_DBSubnet.png)

-#### Database Deployment
+### Database Deployment
-I created the DB with the following details
-Database Creations Details

-I picked Standard Create and then selected Aurora (MySQL Compatible Version).
-For the Templates, i went with Dev/Test since this is going to be a Test and not a production workload.
-I named the DB Cluster Identifier as ThreeTiierWebApp-Cluster2 For the credentials
-Master User is antwinob with Password been 0242.ann Encryption is een managed by aws/secretesmanager

-In the configuration option, I selected Aurora Standard.
-IN teh DB instance Class, I selected Memory Optimised Class specifically db.r5.xlarge with 4vCPUs and 32GB RAM, and a Netork of 4750 Mbps
-For Multi-AZ deployment, in order to achieve high availability and establish fault tolereance, we went for Multi AZ Deployment.

-Under the connectivity option, The ThreeTierWebApp VPC was selected after which the DB Subent group gets populated.The option to access it Publicly has also been turn to No. The secueiry grouo for the DB Tier was selected.

-All other options were left in theri default state.
+Amazon RDS (Relational Database Service) is a managed database service provided by AWS that makes it easier to set up, operate, and scale relational databases in the cloud.
+It supports multiple database engines, including MySQL, PostgreSQL, Oracle, SQL Server, and Amazon Aurora.

+Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud, offering greater performance, scalability, and reliability compared to traditional database solutions.
+It is fully compatible with MySQL and PostgreSQL, making it easy to migrate existing applications to Aurora.

+When creating an RDS Aurora database, you have various configuration options to choose from to meet the requirements of your workload, including database engine version, instance class, storage type, backup retention period, and multi-AZ deployment for high availability.

+RDS (Relational Database Service)
+Amazon RDS (Relational Database Service) is a managed database service provided by AWS that makes it easier to set up, operate, and scale relational databases in the cloud.
+It supports multiple database engines, including MySQL, PostgreSQL, Oracle, SQL Server, and Amazon Aurora.

+Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud, offering greater performance, scalability, and reliability compared to traditional database solutions.
+It is fully compatible with MySQL and PostgreSQL, making it easy to migrate existing applications to Aurora.

+When creating an RDS Aurora database, you have various configuration options to choose from to meet the requirements of your workload, including database engine version, instance class, storage type, backup retention period, and multi-AZ deployment for high availability.

+**Database Creation Details**

+I began by selecting "Standard Create" and opting for Aurora (MySQL Compatible Version) for the ThreeTierWebApp project's database.
+Choosing the "Dev/Test" template was the next step, aligning the setup with test and development workloads.
+I assigned the DB Cluster Identifier as "ThreeTierWebApp-Cluster2" and configured the master user as "antwinob"  to manage access securely.
+To enhance security measures, I enabled encryption managed by AWS Secrets Manager.

+I selected Aurora Standard and opted for the Memory Optimized Class (db.r5.xlarge) with 4 vCPUs and 32GB RAM to ensure optimal performance.
+High availability and fault tolerance were achieved by enabling Multi-AZ deployment.
+Associating the database with the ThreeTierWebApp VPC and selecting the appropriate DB subnet group ensured proper network configuration.

+To enhance security further, I disabled public accessibility for the database, limiting access to authorized resources only.
+Additionally, I configured the security group for the DB tier to control inbound and outbound traffic effectively.
+With these configurations, the RDS Aurora database meets the requirements of the ThreeTierWebApp project, ensuring high performance, availability, and security for the application's data storage needs.

 ![DBCreated](media/022_DBCreated.png)

-After the creation, the Reader instance was located in the	us-east-1a zoneAZ, whislt the Writer instance	was located in the	us-east-1b zone
+After the creation, the Reader instance was located in the us-east-1a zone, while the Writer instance was located in the us-east-1b zone.

-The writer Endpoint is *threetiierwebapp-cluster2.cluster-cftuljbvbg8h.us-east-1.rds.amazonaws.com*

-whislt that of reader endpoint is *threetiierwebapp-cluster2.cluster-ro-cftuljbvbg8h.us-east-1.rds.amazonaws.com* as indicated in the image below
+The writer Endpoint is threetiierwebapp-cluster2.cluster-cftuljbvbg8h.us-east-1.rds.amazonaws.com, while that of the reader endpoint is threetiierwebapp-cluster2.cluster-ro-cftuljbvbg8h.us-east-1.rds.amazonaws.com.

 ![DBendpoints](media/023_Endpoints.png)

 ### App Tier Instance Deployment
 In this section, we will create an EC2 instance for our app layer and make all necessary software configurations so that the app can run.
 The app layer consists of a Node.js application that will run on port 4000.
 We will also configure our database with some data and tables.

-#### App Instance Deployment
+## PART 3: APP TIER INSTANCE DEPLOYMENT

 In the slection I will create an EC2 instance for our app layer and make all necessary software configurations so that the app can run.
 The app layer consists of a Node.js application that will run on port 4000.
 We will also configure our database with some data and tables.